vishvAsa/notes/sapiens/phenes/health/food/eating/Fasting.md

 - "Since calorie-counting is predicated on the naïve view of the human body as a car engine we should take into account not just calories but also the type of food, in that x calories from sugar has a different effect on the body than x calories from fish.
 Have savoury rather than sweet; vegetable soup, a broth of some sort or bouillon give some salts and satisfies hunger pangs or the psychological desire to eat."

 ### Breaking fast
+- Don't drink too much water before breaking fast just to excrete - may cause diarrhoea.
 - Excercise (esp strength training) shortly before breaking fast.
-- "Further, it doesn’t make ecological sense to break a fast with only a small amount (given food availability), no animal would “leave the table with room to spare” after starvation."
+- Quantity after long fast - "it doesn’t make ecological sense to break a fast with only a small amount (given food availability), no animal would “leave the table with room to spare” after starvation."
+- After breaking fast - sleeping on dvAdashI is traditionally deprecated.

 ### Timing
 - "Most people start the timing of their fast directly after their last meal, i.e. the post-prandial state, when the stomach and intestines are absorbing nutrients from food.
 However, it's only after complete digestion and absorption of a meal (Post prandial state), 4-6hrs late that a fast actually begins."